Cosmological Parameter Constraints from the SDSS Density and Momentum Power Spectra: Data

 \section{Data}

 A subset of the SDSS Data Release 7 \citep[DR7;][]{Abazajian:2009} classified as early-type galaxies (ETGs) in the KIAS value-added galaxy catalog (VAGC; \citet{Choi:2007}) is used to measure the galaxy density and momentum power spectra.
 It is based on the New York University Value-Added Galaxy Catalog \citep{Blanton:2005}, where missing redshifts are supplemented from various other redshift catalogs to improve the completeness at higher redshift.
 The classification between early and late type is based on $u-r$ colour, $g-i$ colour gradient and inverse concentration index in the $i$-band \citep{Park:2005zb,Choi:2006qg}.
 The result of the automated classification is corrected by visual inspection; we direct the reader to \citet{Park:2005zb} for details.
 We use a sub-sample obtained by applying redshift and magnitude cuts.
 ETGs are selected in the redshift range $0.025 \leq z_{\rm spec} < 0.055$, with the lower limit corresponding to a distance $\sim 75 \, h^{-1} \, {\rm Mpc}$ to mitigate large peculiar velocity effects in the local Universe.
 A de Vaucouleur absolute magnitude cut of $M^{\rm dV}_{\rm r} \leq -19.5$ is also applied.
 There are a total of $16,283$ galaxies in the sample, although we make further cuts below.
 In the top left panel of Figure \ref{fig:mom5} we present the angular distribution of the ETGs on the sky.
+We have removed the stripes from the data, focusing only on the largest contiguous SDSS footprint region.

 ETGs are selected since they are bulge-dominated systems with velocity dispersions well described using the virial theorem.
 As a result, ETGs lie on the fundamental plane (FP) in the space of three-dimensional variables